-The privilege charter of Břevnov Monastery originates The Monastery was founded by Saint Adalbert, the from 1224 and illustrates the significant role that monassecond Bishop of Prague, in 993.
-It was the first Beneteries played in European history. dictine male monastery in the Lands of the Bohemian Crown (Bohemia, Czechia).
-Monasteries were key institutions throughout the Middle
+The Monastery was founded by Saint Adalbert, the second Bishop of Prague, in 993.
+It was the first Benedictine male monastery in the Lands of the Bohemian Crown (Bohemia, Czechia).

-Ages, with crucial functions in areas such as education, It has played a central role in the ecclesiastical history cultivation of land, pastoral care and diplomacy.
-Ruling of the East-Central European region, leading to filial families were keen to establish well-donated institutions monasteries founded at Broumov and Police in northern so they could count on them as loyal and reliable bases.
-Bohemia.
-The Monastery is also famous as the oldest beer brewing location, the Břevnov Monastery Brewery, Břevnov Monastery is a Benedictine archabbey in the in Czechia.
+It has played a central role in the ecclesiastical history of the East-Central European region, leading to filial monasteries founded at Broumov and Police in northern Bohemia.
+The Monastery is also famous as the oldest beer brewing location, the Břevnov Monastery Brewery, in Czechia.